siscia/easy-hire/_draft/pyspider.md

 ### projects and task

-In pyspider we have the notion of **projects** and **taks**.
+In pyspider we have the notion of **projects** and **tasks**.

 A task is single page that need to be retrieved from the web and analyzed.

-A projects is bigger entities that wrap all the pages touched by the crawler, the python script necessary to analyze the page, the databases used to store the data and so on.
+A project is a bigger entity that wraps all the pages touched by the crawler, the python script necessary to analyze the pages, the databases used to store the data and so on.

-In pyspider we can have multiple projects running simuntaneusly.
+In pyspider we can have multiple projects running simultaneously.

 ## Code Structure Analysis

 ### Root

-The folder we can find in the root are:
+The folders we can find in the root are:

-+ `data`, empty folder, I suppose it is where the data generate from the crawler itself are stored.
++ `data`, empty folder, it is where the data generate from the crawler itself are stored.

 + `docs`, it contains the markdown code for the documentation.